On this page:

 - When the student returns the “bar key” to DPS they must show their room key.
 If they do not show the officer their room key, a work order will be placed to change the lock and issue new key(s) at the student’s expense.

 Borrowing the “bar key” is free and available 24-hours a day.
 A student may only check out a key to the room that they are assigned to and must provide identification to obtain a “bar key.”
 Public Safety may use CNAV for identification purposes.

 The Department of Public Safety will respond to any abnormal circumstances surrounding a lock-out situation where the student is unable to obtain the “bar key” on their own.
-Students should call the Department of Public Safety at 717-337-6912; additionally, there is a $15.00 fee for this service.
+Students should call the Department of Public Safety at 717-337-6912; additionally, there may be a $15.00 fee for this service.
 Lock-out responses will be prioritized based on other community needs and could result in significant delays.
 You will need to present your key when you are let into your room.
-Failure to show your room key will result in an automatic lock change at the student's expense.
+Failure to show your room key will result in an automatic lock change at the student’s expense.

 Lost (and Unreturned) Keys

 If you lose or break your key during business hours, you must contact Facilities Services at 717-337-6700.
 After normal business hours and during weekends, you should contact the Department of Public Safety at 717-337-6911.
 Until your lock is changed, you may borrow the “bar key” from DPS.
 Once your lock is changed, you will find a notice on your door.
 The notice will direct you to DPS to pick up your new key.
 Your roommates will also need to go to DPS to pick up their new keys.
 In order to pick up your new keys, you will have to return the “bar key,” and your roommates will have to return their “old” keys.